-Linux processes communicates with socket between each other.
+Linux processes communicates with the socket between each other.
 There are tools to list, resolve, provide information about sockets.
 Ss is one of them.
 Netstat command can list and resolve the sockets too but it is slow because there is a lot of sockets.
 Ss gets information about socket from directly Linux kernel.

 List All Connections